Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Theory - Coherent and decoherent error propagation

 Coherent and decoherent quantum errors in a quantum computing circuit propagate in intrinsically different ways.
 In this section, we explicitly demonstrate the error propagation formula for the simple case of an $x$-fold error channel $\mc{E}^x$.

 Recent work has also analyzed the error propagation in quantum computers \cite{yu2022analysis}.
 They have shown that the decoherent error increases linearly with circuit depth but plateaus after some threshold circuit depth.
-Our work takes such an analysis into coherent error domain, and shows, both theoretically as well as through implementations on IBM quantum processor, that repeated coherent error propagates quadratically on the first order.
+Our work takes such an analysis into coherent error domain, and shows, both theoretically as well as through implementations on IBM quantum processor, that repeated coherent error propagates quadratically to the first order.

 A quantum state can be described by a density matrix $\rho$, which is a positive semi-definite, unit-trace matrix.
 This allows representing pure states (if and only if the rank of $\rho$ is $1$) and a probabilistic mixture thereof.
-The evolution of a quantum mechanical state $\rho$ is often described by the Schrodinger equation,
+The evolution of a quantum mechanical state $\rho$ is often described by the von Neumann equation,

 where $H$ is a Hermitian matrix referred to as the Hamiltonian.
-However, the Schrodinger equation only applies to the deterministic evolution of a closed system.
+However, the von Neumann equation only applies to the deterministic evolution of a closed system.

 For open quantum systems, a more general evolution formula is given by the Lindblad master equation \cite{Lindblad1976}:

 where $L_i$ are traceless matrices referred to as Lindblad operators or Lindblad jumps, and where the linear operator $\Lambda$ is referred to as the Lindbladian.
 A Lindlbadian is one of the general forms of Markovian and time-homogeneous master equations describing the general non-unitary evolution of the density matrix $\rho$.